christophe-calmejane/Hive/3rdparty/winsparkle/README.md

 # WinSparkle manual setup (if not using setup_fresh_env.sh script)
-- Grab [version WinSparkle 0.6.0](https://github.com/vslavik/winsparkle/releases/download/v0.6.0/WinSparkle-0.6.0.zip) or search it from [WinSparkle's official GitHub project page](https://github.com/vslavik/winsparkle/releases) if the link is broken
+- Grab [WinSparkle Version 0.6.0](https://github.com/vslavik/winsparkle/releases/download/v0.6.0/WinSparkle-0.6.0.zip) or search it from [WinSparkle's official GitHub project page](https://github.com/vslavik/winsparkle/releases) if the link is broken
 - Unzip the file
 - Create the following folders in this current directory:
   - bin/x86